View jobs and tasks

 gcloud

-To list your project's jobs using the gcloud CLI, use the gcloud batch jobs list command.
+To view a list of jobs in the current project using the gcloud CLI, use the gcloud batch jobs list command.

 gcloud batch jobs list